-I recently had an inquiry from a prospective client who was wondering whether his son who is engaged to be married to could protect his assets in the event of divorce.
+I recently had an inquiry from a prospective client who was wondering whether his son who is engaged to be married could protect his assets in the event of divorce.
 Apparently, a prenuptial agreement is out of the question.
 I responded that it’s difficult for his son to protect his own assets (which is explained here), but that it’s a lot easier for the father to protect whatever he leaves his son.

 The common law has always permitted donors to create trusts for others that would not be subject to the beneficiary’s creditors.
-These are often called “spendthrift” trusts because they are designed to protect beneficiaries’ from their own bad decisions, as well as to keep funds in the family.
-To work, the trust must be discretionary, meaning that the trustee has full authority to determine when, whether and how to make distributions to beneficiaries directly or on their behalf, and it must contain language barring beneficiaries from pledging or conveying their interest in the trust.
+These are often called “spendthrift” trusts because they are designed to protect beneficiaries from their own bad decisions, as well as to keep funds in the family.
+To work, the trust must be discretionary, meaning that the trustee has full authority to determine when, whether and how to make distributions to beneficiaries directly or on their behalf, and it must contain language barring beneficiaries from pledging or conveying their interests in the trust.
 With those provisions, the trusts are protected from the beneficiaries’ creditors.
 But, the result is that they can be very restrictive.
 There’s an apocryphal story about how restrictive they can be:

 A young Harvard student goes in to the Boston business district to meet with the gray-haired trustee of his trust to ask for money to buy a new suit.
 This, of course, was back in the days when Harvard students wore suits.
 The trustee responds: “When I was at Harvard, I had one suit that lasted me all four years.”
 Before continuing, he pauses to pick some lint off of his sleeve.
 “In fact, it’s still standing up pretty well today.”